 Course Title Synthetic Aperture Radar

-Module ID 4ETMA251
+Module ID 4ÉTMA251

 Responsible Lecturer Prof. Dr. I. Ihrke

 University University of Siegen

 Semester 2

 Relation to curriculum Elective

 Credit points (ECTS) 6

-Teaching type Lecture and exercises
+Teaching type Lecture and exercises.

-Workload
+Workload Lecture: 30 h, exercises: 30 h, additional individual work of the student / homework time: 120h. total number of estimated working hours: 180 h

-Workload Course description Imaging radar techniques have established themselves in recent years as an indispensable imaging technique in remote sensing of the Earth, especially in the field of environmental observation.
+Course description Imaging radar techniques have established themselves in recent years as an indispensable imaging technique in remote sensing of the Earth, especially in the field of environmental observation.
 The lecture explains the effects and principles that lead to obtaining a high resolution image with radar waves.
 These include: The electromagnetic wave and its propagation in free space, radiation via antennas, radar equation, backscatter properties, description of the acquisition geometry, etc. Additional content: Basics of radar signal processing Structure of a radar sensor Doppler effect Scanning and ambiguities Description and properties of different transmit waveforms Application of optimal filters for pulse compression Multi-dimensional location-variant signal processing (processors) for focusing SAR data Complexity of bistatic SAR signal processing with respect to geometric modeling and synchronisation.

-The lecture is accompanied by programming work.
+Image analysis and 3D reconstruction The lecture is accompanied by programming work.

 Learning Outcomes Students learn how to use the principle of synthetic aperture to improve the geometric resolving power of a sensor and thus how to use radar sensors for image acquisition.
 To this end, the fundamentals of radar signal processing are first taught and then the special properties of this method are discussed.
 The influences of waveform, wavelength, antenna, acquisition geometry and the properties of the scene on the acquired radar image are presented and explained to the students.
 Students apply the learned knowledge by means of simulations and processing of real.

 Assessment method Final oral exam (20-40min) - 100% of the grade.

 Literature Habilitationsschrift: Alberto Moreira: "Radar mit synthetischer Apertur.
-Grundlagen und Signalverarbeitung" Christopher Oliver "Understanding Synthetic Aperture Radar Images" Skolnik, Merrill, I.: "Introduction to Radar Systems" Ulaby, Fawwaz : "Microwave Radar and Radiometric Remote Sensing"
+Grundlagen und Signalverarbeitung"

-Charles V. J. Jakowatz: "Spotlight-Mode Synthetic Aperture Radar: A Signal Processing Approach"
+Christopher Oliver "Understanding Synthetic Aperture Radar Images" Skolnik, Merrill, I.: "Introduction to Radar Systems" Ulaby, Fawwaz: "Microwave Radar and Radiometric Remote Sensing" Charles V. J. Jakowatz: "Spotlight-Mode Synthetic Aperture Radar: A Signal Processing Approach"